bravoserver/bravo/docs/differences.rst

 The Notchian server maintains a floating pattern above players, centered on the chunk the player is standing in.
 This pattern is always a square of chunks, 21 chunks to a side.
 This results in a total of 441 chunks being deployed to the client at any one time.
+All 441 chunks are deployed before the client is permitted to interact with the world.

 Bravo does something slightly different; while Bravo also has a floating pattern above each of its players, the pattern is a circle with the same diameter as the Notchian server's square.
 This effectively results in a circle of 315 chunks deployed to the client; a savings of nearly 30% in memory and bandwidth for chunks.
+Additionally, only the 50 closest chunks are deployed before the client is spawned and permitted to interact with the world.